devsu/condor-auth/README.md

 Known strategies are:

 - **Default strategy**: Bundled.
 It decodes and verifies JWTs using [jsonwebtoken](https://github.com/auth0/node-jsonwebtoken) module.
 It doesn't provide a mapping method.
 - **[condor-auth-keycloak](https://github.com/devsu/condor-auth-keycloak)**.
-It verifies the token against keycloak, and map realm roles and resources roles to permissions automatically.
+It verifies the token against keycloak, and map realm roles and resources roles automatically.

 ## How to call from a client